 It's offering astronomical prize money, purported fields that will include many of the world's top-ranked players, and an innovative format — all said to be designed with the intent of "growing the game."

 But while the tour, event and its CEO claim to be above board, it's what's bubbling beneath it all that has many questioning just how London, the Portland area and the rest of the world should feel about golf's new big-top entertainment.

 While Norman says it's about making golf "better," others suggest it's more about fattening the former golf great's wallet, along with reigniting his 30-year war he started with the PGA Tour over his proposed World Tour in the early 1990s.

-To make things worse, Norman recently trivialized Khashoggi's death by saying, "look, we've all made mistakes," and has previously made similarly flippant comments regarding the controversial practices of the financial backers behind the LIV curtain.
+To make things worse, Norman recently trivialized Khashoggi's death by saying, "Look, we've all made mistakes."
+Lest you take that quote as an example of Norman's maxim, it wasn't the first flippant comment he's made regarding the controversial practices of the financial backers behind the LIV curtain.

 Less than ideal.